All SEC Fans

 The SEC has great depth in all major sports so the network will have top-tier matchups each week.

-Specific programming is still being developed, current plans include:
+Specific programming is still being developed, but current plans include:

 A mix of both existing ESPN personnel and new on-air staff will be present on the network.
-Most recent staff announced to be featured on the network include Paul Finebaum, Joe Tessitore, Brent Musberger, Jesse Palmer, Greg McElroy and Tim Tebow.
+Most recent staff announced to be featured on the network include Paul Finebaum, Joe Tessitore, Brent Musberger, Jesse Palmer, Greg McElroy, Tim Tebow, and Marcus Spears.

-Agreements are already in place with AT&T U-verse and DISH to distribute the network.
+Agreements are already in place with AT&T U-verse, Bright House Networks, Comcast, Cox, DISH, Google Fiber, Time Warner Cable, and other providers (full list below) to distribute the network.
 ESPN will continue negotiating with the other distributors for carriage of the SEC Network.
 Your cable, satellite, or telco provider makes programming decisions based on customer requests.
-You can support the SEC Network by calling your cable, satellite or telco provider and requesting the SEC Network OR going to GetSECNetwork.com to sign-up.
+You can support the SEC Network by calling your cable, satellite, or telco provider and requesting the SEC Network OR by going to GetSECNetwork.com to sign-up.

 We encourage you to keep calling your cable, satellite or telco provider to request the SEC Network or switch to a carrier that does.